Appendix C. Helicopter Cyclic Mode.

 the joystick card used for the trim hat switch buttons used for

 local trimming when cyclic trim is engaged.
-Lines 48-51 are used
+Items 9 to 12 are used

 to specify the hat switch buttons on the card.